cryptosubh/blog/_drafts/Linux_Vocab.md

 ####Chapter 6: Redirection
 * **standard output, input and error**
 Special files where programs such as *ls* send their results and receive their arguments.
 By default, standard output & error are linked to the screen and not saved in a file, and standard input is attached to the keeyboard.
+* **pipeline**
+Using the pipe operator |, the standard output of one command can be piped into the standard input of another
+* **filter**
+A command that takes input, changes it, and then ouputs it.
+Example: sort.
+Often get chained into a pipeline.
 * **file descriptor**

 ####Chapter 7: Seeing the World as the Shell Sees It